-Moreover, for urban poor as well as the middle class, and for those who move to towns in search of work, extended family kin are an important source of support as British studies by Anderson (1971) of nineteenth century Preston and studies of London by Willmott and Young (1971) have shown.
-While it would be foolish to suggest that urbanisation does not change kinship relationships it would be wrong to claim that it completely undermines the value of extended family ties; rather, these are modified or sustained in a manner different from that which prevailed prior to urbanisation.
-Yet again, the essential weakness of the tradition-modernity thesis is revealed here, namely, its persistent recourse to generalisations that such and such will happen without inspection of the historical or current evidence.
+Moreover, for urban poor as well as the middle class, and for those who move to towns in search of work, extended family kin are an important source of support as British studies by Anderson (1971), Penn (1986) and Willmott and Young (1971) have shown.
+While it

 Fifthly, much use is made of Weber's ideas by McClelland in his analysis of 'achievement motivation' which he believes lies at the heart of economic growth.
 But Weber's thesis is distorted by McClelland's theoretical handiwork.
-As we saw at the beginning of this Chapter, Weber saw the activity that derived from the concern for salvation among Protestants as an important contributory factor in the rise of rational capitalism.
-McClelland effectively ignores the importance Weber gives to this religious anxiety by reducing it to a latent psychological drive for success which can be found not only in post sixteenth-century Western Europe but also in a wide range of societies that experienced economic growth later.
-This does an injustice to

-Weber not only in terms of an abuse of his particular thesis about Protestantism but also in terms of its failure to respect Weber's general approach which was much more sensitive to the sociologically distinct patterns of change that have occurred in history.
+As we saw at the beginning of this chapter, Weber saw the activity that derived from the concern for salvation among Protestants as an important contributory factor in the rise of rational capitalism.
+McClelland effectively ignores the importance Weber gives to this religious anxiety by reducing it to a latent psychological drive for success which can be found not ony in post sixteenth-century Western Europe but also in a wide range of societies that experienced economic growth later.
+This does an injustice to Weber not only in terms of an abuse of his particular thesis about Protestantism but also in term of its failure to respect Weber's general approach which was much more sensitive to the sociologically distinct patterns of change that have occurred in history.

 Sixthly, as already hinted at above in our fourth criticism, it seems that people may be able to use their 'traditional' roles and expectations (such as those associated with kinship) as resources that can be drawn on to serve their social and material needs.
 A good example of this is provided by Ortiz (1970) who examined the impact of a Mexican government development scheme on a northern community, Tzintzuntzan, whose villagers produced pottery.
 The government wanted the potters to develop higher quality items for sale on a wider market but, after the failure of initial attempts to do this through the installation of more sophisticated kilns, the project was abandoned.
 Subsequently, however, pottery production and sales increased dramatically.
 Ortiz argues that this was due to the growth of the local urban market for domestic cooking pots and the construction of a much better road for the potters to take their wares to town.
 What is of interest here is that this expanded business enterprise relied on the traditional personal ties of friends, kinship and immediate family, so, rather than being an obstacle to commercial growth, these ties were harnessed in such a way as to promote entrepreneurial productivity and success.
-Commenting on this survey, Long (1977, p.
+Commenting on this survey.
+Long (1977, p.
 50), in an excellent summary of many similar case studies, writes: